Colony collapse disorder: Laboratory studies

 Neonicotinoids may interfere with bees' natural homing abilities, causing them to become disoriented and preventing them from finding their way back to the hive.
-These impairments may result from effects of neonicotinoids on the long-term and short-term memory of bees.
+These impairments may result from the effects of neonicotinoids on the long-term and short-term memory of bees.
 Sublethal doses of imidacloprid in laboratory and field experiments decreased flight activity and olfactory discrimination, and olfactory learning performance was impaired.

 Exposure to Imidacloprid matched to field levels has been shown to reduce colony growth and new queen production.

-A 2012 in situ study suggested that exposure to sublethal levels of imidacloprid in high fructose corn syrup (HFCS), which is used to feed honey bees when forage is not available, caused bees to exhibit symptoms consistent with CCD.
+A 2012 in situ study suggested that exposure to sublethal levels of imidacloprid in high-fructose corn syrup (HFCS), which is used to feed honey bees when forage is not available, caused bees to exhibit symptoms consistent with CCD.
 The control group fed HFCS without insecticide does not show such symptoms.

 A 2013 literature review concluded that neonicotinoids in the amounts typically used were harmful to bees and that alternatives were urgently needed.
 The doses taken up by bees were not lethal, but possible chronic problems could be caused by long-term exposure.

 Field studies

-In 2005 a team of scientists found pollen obtained from seeds dressed with imidacloprid contain significant levels of the insecticide, and suggested that polluted pollen might cause honey bee colony death.
+In 2005 a team of scientists found pollen obtained from seeds dressed with imidacloprid contained significant levels of the insecticide, and suggested that polluted pollen might cause honey bee colony death.

 A meta-analysis study published in February 2010 found evidence from laboratory studies showing sublethal effects of imidacloprid on honey bees, but a lack of evidence on the environmental relevance of these findings.
 Similarly, a 2012 review concluded that in a laboratory setting, both lethal and sub-lethal effects on foraging behavior, memory, and learning ability were observed in honey bees exposed to neonicotinoids, but that these effects were not seen in field studies with field-realistic dosages.

 In 2012 several studies were published showing that neonicotinoids had previously undetected routes of exposure affecting bees including through dust, pollen, and nectar.
 Research also showed environmental persistence in agricultural irrigation channels and soil.
 The machines that plant corn seeds coated with clothianidin and imidacloprid release certain amounts of the pesticide into the air, another possible route of exposure.

 In 2015, an 11-year British study showed a correlation between increasing agricultural use of neonicotinoid seed treatments and escalating honey bee colony losses at a landscape level.
 This was the first field study to establish a link between neonicotinoids and CCD.